craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ![[orc.png]]

-People with a heavy Orcish heritage find themselves in possession of a biology that provides extreme physical recovery speeds.
+People with a heavy Orcish heritage find themselves in possession of a powerfully resilient biology, providing extreme physical recovery speeds.
 The origins of Orcish people on Alaturmen are tied directly to [[The Assault of the Giant Dissenters]] and the Brood Shaman [[Macht]].

 - You may live up to 80 years.
 - You may weigh anywhere from 140 to 240 pounds.